elan-ev/StudIPAndroidApp/README.md

 * In Eclipse just use `File->Import->Check out existing Maven repository from scm`
 * Maven will take care of the rest

-All external library projects are imported as git submodules.

-* You have to run ```git submodule init``` and ```git submodule update```, otherwise it will not compile.

 NOTE: To test it with your own installation of the studip-rest.ip plugin, you need to create your own ```TempServerDeclares``` in the ```de.elanev.studip.android.app.backend.net.oauth``` package.
 See the ```TempServerDeclaresExample.java``` for more details.